Who we are

 Ray Williams, Mayberry Property Manager

-Ray Williams has lived in Moab off and on since he was 17 and came in the summers to work for his Uncle Mitch at Tag A Long Tours.
-He moved here permanently in the 1980s and recently restored his great grandfathers home on 100 N as his residence.
+Ray Williams has lived in Moab off and on since 1976 when he spent the summers working for his Uncle Mitch at Tag-A-Long Tours.
+He moved here permanently in 1986 and recently restored his great grandfathers home on 100 N as his residence.
 He is the propagation center manager at Mayberry and the general repair man, logistics coordinator and all round troubleshooter.
-His time in Moab has included driving for Sysco, working as the frozen food manager at Moonflower, and a season with Western Rivers.
+His time in Moab has also included driving for Sysco, working as the frozen food manager at Moonflower, and a season with Western Rivers.
 He can often be found at Mayberry enjoying the time away from people, and figuring out how to meet our most recent challenge.

 From its inception until now, Rim to Rim has intentionally operated with a small focused group of board members building the organizational foundation.
 With established groundwork, organizational success, and looking to the future, we are currently looking to expand our Board of Directors.
 If you are interested in serving in this capacity, please contact us.